struppigel/PortEx/progs/readme.txt

  -v,--version       show version
- -o,--output        write report to output file -p,--picture       write image representation of the PE to output file -i,--ico           extract all icon files from
+ -o,--output        write report to output file -p,--picture       write image representation of the PE to output file -i,--ico           extract all icons from the resource section